 Before buying, it’s important to screen the background of the site first.
 What kind of platform does it use?
 What’s the monthly maintenance like?
 Does it have good quality traffic sources?
 How much SEO has been done on the site?
 Questions like these need to be answered to ensure that you are paying for what’s worth and not dealing with scammers.

-After buying, you also need to invest in marketing so that the site continue to thrive and generate the kind of desired income.
+After buying, you also need to invest in marketing so that the site continues to thrive and generate the kind of desired income.
 Are you going to write the content yourself or outsource?
 Are you going to invest in paid ads?
 If the site comes with an email list, how are you going to follow up with the subscribers?
 There’s a lot of planning to do so make sure that you are really familiar with the niche before taking over the site.

 Buying and selling domains or websites is a serious online business that involves the transaction of big sums.
 Hence, I wouldn’t recommend for amateurs who are inexperienced and more so for individuals who don’t have that kind of capital in the first place.
 However, if you are still interested in this form of trading, the following webinar should be able to offer more insights on the subject matter.